Avaiga/taipy-doc/docs/release-notes/index.md

 # Enterprise edition: 4.0

-(Work in progress - the following link is invalid for the time being)
+Published on 2024-10.

-This release contains all of [`taipy` 4.0](https://pypi.org/project/taipy/4.0.0) as well as additional features.
+This release contains all of [`taipy` 4.0](https://pypi.org/project/taipy/4.0.1) as well as additional features.

 ## New Features